xinwenfu/tst-dht-lab--pcb-2/README.md

 3. Install the USB to UART bridge driver on the host computer, which will run the guest Ubuntu VM.
     - **Windows host**: It appears Windows installs the appropriate driver once the IoT kit is plugged.
 Within Windows' *Device Manager*, a serial port shall show up under *Ports (COM & LPT)*. <br> <img src="imgs/Windows-IoT-Kit-COM-Port.png" height=350>
     - **macOS host**: It appears macOS has the appropriate driver installed already.
 When the IoT kit is plugged in a USB port of a Mac computer, within Terminal, run ls /dev/*. /dev/cu.usbserial-0001 or similar shall be seen.
 When unplugged, the device disappears.
       - If there is no /dev/cu.usbserial-0001, please download and install [CP210x USB to UART Bridge VCP Drivers](https://www.silabs.com/developers/usb-to-uart-bridge-vcp-drivers) (CP210x VCP Mac OSX Driver).
       - Unzip the downloaded zip file.
 In the created macOS_VCP_Driver folder, run SiLabsUSBDriverDisk.dmg and then Install CP210x VCP Driver.app.
 After successful installation, within Terminal, run ls /dev/*. /dev/cu.SLAB_USBtoUART shall show up.
     - **Linux Host**: It appears Linux distributions like Ubuntu has the appropriate driver installed already.
 However, the following steps are needed for our Ubuntu VM to use the IoT kit:
       - Become a user with the sudo privileges. e.g., *su cyberadmin*.
       - *sudo adduser student1 vboxusers* # student1 is the user that runs our Ubuntu IoT VM.
       - Reboot the Linux host.

+**Note**: For version 2 of the PCB, under **macos**,
+- Within /dev, the device is listed as something like /dev/tty.usbserial-550D0193571
+- The Ubuntu VM has to be started as root!
+  1. Start VB using `sudo virtualbox` under commandline
+  2. Within VirtualBox, push the + button to add the Ubuntu VM, which is located within your home folder as a .vdi file
+  3. Then just start your guest OS and USB devices should work
+  4. Within Ubuntu VM, the usb device is called ttyACM0 within /dev

 4. Start and log into the Ubuntu VM, within the *Terminal*, run /ls/dev to see ttyACM0 (Note it may appear as ttyUSB0).
   - When the micro-usb cable of the IoT kit is unplugged from your host computer, ttyACM0 disappears.